Alan Turing: Christopher Morcom

 At Sherborne, Turing formed a significant friendship with fellow pupil Christopher Collan Morcom (13 July 1911 – 13 February 1930), who has been described as Turing's first love.
-Their relationship provided inspiration in Turing's future endeavours, but it was cut short by Morcom's death, in February 1930, from complications of bovine tuberculosis, contracted after drinking infected cow's milk some years previously.

-The event caused Turing great sorrow.
-He coped with his grief by working that much harder on the topics of science and mathematics that he had shared with Morcom.
+Morcom was a student athlete, photographer, music collector, and astronomer, notable for his elaborate school pranks.

+Their relationship, particularly in discussion of science and astronomy, is collected in letters.
+The Enigma details how Morcom "used to tease Alan a good deal", with various running in-jokes and pranks to inconvenience Turing.
+Nevertheless, their intellectual correspondences provided inspiration in Turing's future endeavours.

+In February 1930, shortly before graduation, their relationship was cut short by Morcom's death.
+Months prior, the two had had a weeklong tour of Trinity College, Cambridge to sit scholarship examinations.
+Days after attending a Salisbury Singers concert, Morcom died of complications of bovine tuberculosis, which he had contracted earlier in life.

+Morcom's death caused Turing great sorrow.
+He accepted multiple prizes on Morcom's behalf, choosing books in Morcom's memory as prizes; and Turing also won the posthumous Christopher Morcom Science Prize, organized by Morcom's mother.
 In a letter to Morcom's mother, Frances Isobel Morcom (née Swan), Turing wrote:

 I am sure I could not have found anywhere another companion so brilliant and yet so charming and unconceited.
 I regarded my interest in my work, and in such things as astronomy (to which he introduced me) as something to be shared with him and I think he felt a little the same about me ...
 I know I must put as much energy if not as much interest into my work as if he were alive, because that is what he would like me to do.